 Investors can buy individual bonds through brokerage firms or banks.
 Corporations typically issue them in increments of $1,000.
 Much like investing in an initial public offering, it can be tricky for retail investors to get in on newly issued bonds.
 Investors may need a relationship with the organization that’s managing the offering.
 However, investors can also purchase individual bonds on the secondary market.

-Another way to gain access to the bond market is by purchasing bond funds, including mutual funds and exchange-traded funds that invest in bonds.
+Another way to gain access to the bond market is by purchasing bond funds, including mutual funds and exchange-traded funds (ETFs) that invest in bonds.
 These funds can be a good way to diversify a bond portfolio as they typically hold a diverse basket of bonds that tracks a bond index or a certain sector.

 Investors can purchase bonds through a traditional brokerage account or an Individual Retirement Account.
 They may be able to purchase bond funds through their 401(k), and possibly individual bonds through a brokerage window within the 401(k).